Slow Scan TV (SSTV) – Analog and Digital

 The anatomy of Analog SSTV signal Subcarrier

-The frequency of SSTV picture signal varies from black through gray shades to white.
+The frequency of SSTV picture signals varies from black through gray shades to white.
 The base bandwidth needed for SSTV transmission varies in the range of 1.0 to 3.2 kHz.
-It also depends on the SSTV mode, and transmission speed and also to some extent on image content.
+It also depends on the SSTV mode, transmission speed, and also to some extent on image content.

 SSTV Raster and Synchronization formatSimilar to regular analog raster scan TV, the analog SSTV also uses the raster scan method for picture capture and reproduction.
 The primary difference is that in SSTV due to bandwidth limitation, the raster size is smaller with lower effective pixel resolution and the total number of scanned lines is also fewer.
 The resultant SSTV picture is smaller in size with lower resolution and longer frame transmission duration.